hide-key/testamatta/lion_head/buildguide_lion_head_000_en.md

 ## ■Completing

-Once the assembly is complete, place the leafs and you are done.
+Once the firmware has been written and the assembly is completed, it is completed.

 ![](assets/buildguide_lion_head_000_en/IMG_3454.png)